Questioning the Billable Hour

 Situation G: Original, Custom Newsletters for Standard Prices

 Robert was a professional writer, not of screenplays or magazine articles, but of original custom newsletters.
-Despite his ability as a wordsmith in a range of contexts, the market consistently regarded him as a newsletter specialist and brought that business to him.
+Despite his ability as a wordsmith in a range of deliverables, the market consistently regarded him as a newsletter specialist and brought that business to him.
 Robert decided to embrace this.
-The rationale behind his business model was simple: Give people what they want.
+The simple rationale behind his business model: Give people what they want.

 In keeping with that rationale, he developed a business model that would always create original, custom newsletters for standard fees.

 Robert's writing for any client always retained a degree of original authenticity that made his third-party authorship invisible.
-He also trained and managed a small cohort of writers in his techniques, so that readers would always assume the writing to be that of the newsletter issuer’s.
+He also trained and managed a small cohort of writers in his techniques, so that readers would always assume the writing to be that of each newsletter issuer.

 Robert ensured that each newsletter would have a look unique to the issuer, as well.
 Then, each issue would be laid out with client-approved text and images by the same person who designed the original template.